TU-Coding-Outreach-Group/cog_summer_workshops_2023/gimme/README.md

 ## Prerequisites
 This workshop demands that users:
-1. Have R and RSTudio Downloaded
+1. Have R and RStudio Downloaded
 2. Download the GIMMIE package in R
 3. Download the example data from the cog_summer_workshops_2023/gimmie folder

-## Set Up (do before the workshop)
 ## Getting Started
 Installing GIMME is quite easy.
 It is also updated on a somewhat frequent basis so users should check and install the newest version when starting a new project.
 The installation includes all dependencies, mainly lavaan which is the SEM package GIMME is built on.
 We will also install other packages that we will use later.